willbasky/Awesome-list-of-Haskell-mentors/README.md

 # Awesome list of Haskell mentors

-An amazing list of Haskell developers who would like to mentor beginner-contributors in open source projects.

-## To experienced developers
+## To experienced Haskell developers

 You have an open project and